pism/pism/doc/sphinx/manual/practical-usage.rst

 PISM.

 We provide both user-level (this manual) and developer-level documentation.
-Please see source code browsers at http://www.pism-docs.org for the latter.
+Please see source code browsers at |pism-docs| for the latter.

 - To use your (modified) version of PISM, you will need to follow the compilation from sources instructions in the *Installation Manual*